-If the busyness of modern life is stopping you from getting out there on your first overseas bicycle adventure, try following these steps:
+If the busyness of modern life is stopping you from getting out there on your first bicycle adventure, try following these steps:

 - Get a cardboard box from your nearest bike shop and pack your bike into it like this.
 Pack your panniers, tent and rollmat into one of these, and take your bar-bag as a carry-on (if flying).

-- Arrive overseas and unpack your bike.
+- Arrive and unpack your bike.
 Meander towards your destination at a leisurely pace.
 Eat when you’re hungry.
 Sleep when you’re tired.
 Do entirely as you feel.

 Today I have a few additional thoughts to share with you about cycle touring, one of the simplest and most rewarding forms of travel there is.